andy-maier/ansible-doc-template-extractor/README.md

 the format Ansible roles use in their `meta/argument_specs.yml` files as input, and arbitrary Jinja2 template files to control what is generated as output.

-It can also be used for Ansible playbooks, as long as a YAML argument spec file is provided.
-The format can differ from the argument spec files for roles, but of course the template file needs to match the format.
+It can also be used for Ansible playbooks (and other Ansible items), as long as a spec file in YAML format is provided that documents it.
+The format can differ from the argument spec files for roles, but of course the template file needs to support the format of the spec file.

-The format of the argument spec files for Ansible roles is described here: https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html#specification-format
+The format of the spec files for Ansible roles is described here: https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html#specification-format

+Template files for Markdown and RST format for the spec files for Ansible roles are included with the ansible-doc-template-extractor package.
+You can write your own templates for other formats or for Ansible playbooks (and other Ansible items).

-Disclaimer: There have been discussions in Ansible forums to add support for Ansible roles to the ansible-doc and ansible-navigator tools.
-Once that happens, the ansible-doc-template-extractor tool is probably no longer needed.
+Disclaimer: The ansible-doc-template-extractor tool should be seen as a temporary bridge until there is official documentation extractin support for Ansible roles and playbooks.
+There have been discussions in Ansible forums to add support for Ansible roles to the ansible-doc and ansible-navigator tools.
-The ansible-doc-template-extractor tool should be seen as a temporary bridge until there is more official documentation extraction support provided.
+Once that happens, the ansible-doc-template-extractor tool is probably no longer needed for Ansible roles.
+In the event that an official spec format for Ansible playbooks gets defined one day and that this format gets supported by the ansible-doc and ansible-navigator tools, the ansible-doc-template-extractor tool is probably no longer needed at all.

 # Installation

-If you want to install it into a virtual Python environment:
+If you want to install the package into a virtual Python environment:

 ```
 $ pip install ansible-doc-template-extractor
 ```

-Otherwise, you can also install it without having a virtual Python environment:
+Otherwise, you can also install it without depending on a virtual Python
+environment:

 - If not yet available, install the "pipx" command as described in https://pipx.pypa.io/stable/installation/.